thirdweb-dev/modular-contracts/README.md

 <p align="center"><strong>Next iteration of thirdweb smart contracts.
 Install hooks in core contracts.</strong></p>
 <br />

-> :mega: **Call for feedback**: This design update is WIP and we encourage opening an issue with feedback.
+> :mega: **Call for feedback**: These contracts are NOT AUDITED.
+This design update is WIP and we encourage opening an issue with feedback.

 # Run this repo